Seelengrab/Supposition.jl/docs/src/resources.md

-# PBT Ressources
+# PBT Resources

-This page contains a collection of PBT tutorials and other useful ressources for learning PBT techniques.
+This page contains a collection of PBT tutorials and other useful resources for learning PBT techniques.
 Most, if not all, should be directly translatable to Supposition.jl in one form or another.
 If you find a new tutorial or ressource that helped you test your code with Supposition.jl in some manner, please don't